aaronsamala/goot-research/README.md

 Maybe:
 Execute the ENV polling commands on a real PC (at home, non-attributable, or at a friend's house lol), concat with "^", and B64 encode.
 Download new Goot in Sandbox with the NIC emulated.
 Manually modify the ENV calls with the B64 values.
 Execute the script to let it beacon out.

+Part 2:

+This part is for analyzing the fake forum loader (ff#).